Dennis Hightower: Career

 In July 1996, Hightower joined the faculty of Harvard Business School, initially as a Senior Lecturer (1996–97), and for three years thereafter as Professor of Management in the first year MBA program, where he focused on leadership, building emerging markets, and global general management.
 He also taught in senior executive programs in South Africa and the Middle East.
+In 1989, Hightower was one of the first African American protagonists in a Harvard Business School case study.
+In 1996, he co-chaired a committee that raised $5.1 million to establish the first endowed professor's chair in honor of an African American - H. Naylor Fitzhugh (MBA 1933), a renowned educator and business icon.

 From 2000 to 2001, Hightower was CEO of Europe Online Networks, a privately held satellite-delivered interactive company based in Luxembourg.
 He returned to the United States to be treated for cancer.